 Bank-wide Trading Authority and Limits (TAL) approved for Market risk are allocated to the Treasurer (Level 1).
-These TAL are sub-allocated to Desk Heads at Level 2 (examples - Investment & Balance Sheet Management Desk, Trading desk for Foreign Currency Forex, Saudi Riyal, Derivatives & Rates and Sales Desk).
+These TAL are sub-allocated to Desk Heads at Level 2 (examples - Investment & Balance Sheet Management Desk, Trading desk for Foreign Currency Forex, Saudi Riyal, and Derivatives & Rates).

 Further sub allocation of TAL is made to individual dealers at Level 3.
-Dealers need to take "Prior" approval for transactions from Desk Head in order to avoid limit breach.
-Desk Heads need to take prior approval from Risk for all products outside their Desk limits and for all non-routine transactions prior to dealing in order to avoid limit mandate breaches.
-The Market Risk Manager Functions independent of Treasury business and reports directly in to Head of Wholesale Credit & Market Risk and through him further up the reporting lines into the Chief Risk Officer, Managing Director, Risk Management Committee and Board Risk Committee.
+Desk Heads need to take prior approval from Risk for all products outside their Desk limits and for all non-routine transactions prior to dealing in order to avoid market risk limit mandate breaches.
+The Market Risk Management functions independent of Treasury business and reports directly in to Head Enterprise Risk Management and through him further up the reporting lines into the Chief Risk Officer, Managing Director, Risk Management Committee and Board Risk Committee.